william-a/git_introduction/README.md

 ## Git - Putting It All Together #1

 ### Ex # 1 - Creating a local repo
+This command sequence will create a local repo
 > `mkdir my_new_folder`
 >
 > `cd my_new_folder`